josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

     <code-example header="src/app/app.component.ts" path="built-in-directives/src/app/app.component.ts" region="setStyles"></code-example>

-1. To set the element's styles, add an `ngStyle` property binding to `currentStyles`.
+1. To set the styles of the element, add an `ngStyle` property binding to `currentStyles`.

     <code-example header="src/app/app.component.html" path="built-in-directives/src/app/app.component.html" region="NgStyle-2"></code-example>

 For this use case, Angular applies the styles upon initialization and in case of changes.
 To do this, the full example calls `setCurrentStyles()` initially with `ngOnInit()` and when the dependent properties change through a button click.
-However, these steps are not necessary to implement `ngStyle` on its own.
+However, these steps are not necessary to implement the associated `ngStyle`.
 See the <live-example></live-example> `app.component.ts` and `app.component.html` for this optional implementation.

 <a id="ngModel"></a>